EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/02-Concept-Design/Design.md

 ![BoatBot](files/BoatBot.png)

 ### Description:
-The aquatic rover's goal is to travel across water and gather sense data from objects of interest, such as boats or marine wildlife.
-The device has a complex sensor array on a pivot allowing it to view many angles and gather a large sum of data.
-The array contains a camera, distance sensor, and temperature sensor.
+The aquatic rover's goal is to travel across water and gather sensor data from objects of interest, such as boats or marine wildlife.
+The device has a complex sensor array on a pivot, allowing it to view many angles and gather a large amount of data.
+The array contains a camera, a distance sensor, and a temperature sensor.

-The rover will be controlled by an operator either on a nearby boat, or shore depending on the environment.
+The rover will be controlled by an operator either on a nearby boat or shore, depending on the environment.
 The controller will have a screen to display sensor data, as well as a microSD card slot for storing video or sensor data.
-The controller will have two joysticks and several toggles, the joysticks will control the movement of the rover and the orientation of the sensor array.
+The controller will have two joysticks and several toggles; the joysticks will control the movement of the rover and the orientation of the sensor array.
 The rover will move with two motors with the capability for bidirectional movement, to allow for sharp turns.

-Additionally the device will have modularity capabilites, and new rover bodies can be swapped to allow the rover to travel either on land or water.
+Additionally, the device will have modularity capabilities, and new rover bodies can be swapped to allow the rover to travel either on land or water.

 Functionality will be split between three groups.
 A group for designing the locomotion and main hull of the device, a group for designing the sensor array and swivel, and a group for designing the controller and communication system.

-### Applicable features (List of features used during brainstorm to create the design concept):
+### Applicable features (List of features used during brainstorming to create the design concept):
 - High-speed camouflaged wildlife monitoring rover (Specialization)
 - Antenna to receive signals from a remote (Types of modules)
 - LiDAR scanning (Types of modules)